|

 press.
 I sat in Greg Lasak's office on the

-third floor of the State Supreme Court Building on Queens Boulevard.
-I had
+third floor of the State Supreme Court Building on Besides Lasak, the number two man in

 Queens District Attorney Richard Brown's office, there were former

-Police Commissioner Ray Kelly and John Timony, now police commissioner in
+Police Commissioner Ray Kelly and John Timony, now police commissioner in Abner Louima stood alongside one aisle

 of the church with the Rev. Al Sharpton.
-It was McAlary's impassioned and
+It was McAlary's impassioned and exclusive

-in the 70th precinct in Brooklyn that won him the Pulitzer.
-"In some ways," said Mac,
+precinct in "In some ways," said Mac,

 "this had been my biggest cop story.
 Almost like homering in my last at